pierrec/js-xxhash/README.md

 * In one step:
 `XXH(<data>, <seed>)`
-The data can either be a string or a NodeJS Buffer object.
+The data can either be a string, an ArrayBuffer or a NodeJS Buffer object.
 The seed can either be a number or a UINT32 object.

 * In several steps: